Many More Maps

 As the second biggest city in Bavaria, Nuremberg is the ideal place to base yourself as you explore this dreamy region of Germany on day trips!

-However, there’s only really enough to do in Nuremberg for one day.
+There’s only really enough to do in Nuremberg for one day.
 Two maximum.
 But if you’re visiting Nuremberg on a quick weekend break then you have the perfect opportunity for you to get out and visit the city’s surroundings!

 From fairytale towns to huge cities, here are the very best day trips to take from Nuremberg!